Affiliate links on Android Authority may earn us a commission. Learn more.

 Don’t already have Hulu?
 You can sign up for a free 30-day trial with the link below!

 The best documentaries on Hulu:

 Editor’s note: We’ll be updating this list of the best documentaries on Hulu regularly as new ones hit the streaming service.

 Is human behavior determined by the environment or your genes?
 One of the best documentaries on Hulu tries to figure this out.
 Psychiatrists Peter B. Neubauer and Viola W. Bernard, separated a set of triplets during infancy under the guidance of the Jewish Board of Guardians and Louise Wise adoption agency.

 The three brothers were intentionally placed in families with different parenting styles and economic levels.
 They eventually reconnect and try to piece together how they were separated at birth.

-As a police officer, do you walk the streets of New York City and look to be a positive force?
+Do you walk the streets of New York City and look to be a positive force as a police officer?
 Or, do you walk those same streets and look at everyone as potential arrests?
 According to the so-called NYPD12, it’s much more of the latter.